influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withInterval(interval)
 ```

-Interval at which targets are probed using the configured prober.
-If not specified Prometheus' global scrape interval is used.
+"Interval at which targets are probed using the configured prober.
+If not specified Prometheus' global scrape interval is used."

 ### fn spec.withJobName